 Elizabeth de la Vega is a former federal prosecutor with more than 20 years of experience.
 During her tenure, she was a member of the Organized Crime Strike Force and Chief of the San Jose Branch of the U.S. Attorney’s Office for the Northern District of California.
 Her pieces have appeared in The Nation magazine, the Los Angeles Times, and Salon.
 She writes regularly for Tomdispatch.com.
 She is the author of United States v.
 George W. Bush et al, a Tomdispatch book project.

-Ariel Dorfman, a TomDispatch regular, is the author of Death and the Maiden.
-His most recent books are Cautivos, a novel about Cervantes in jail, and The Rabbits Rebellion, a story for adults and children.
-He lives with his wife Angélica in Chile and in Durham, North Carolina, where he is a Distinguished Emeritus Professor of Literature at Duke University.
+Ariel Dorfman, a TomDispatch regular, is the Chilean-American author of Death and the Maiden.
+His most recent books are Cautivos, a novel about Cervantes, the children’s story, The Rabbits Rebellion, and a forthcoming novel about the Apocalypse, The Compensation Bureau.
+He lives with his wife in Chile and in Durham, North Carolina, where he is a distinguished emeritus professor of literature at Duke University.

 John W. Dower is professor emeritus of history at the Massachusetts Institute of Technology.
 His many books include War Without Mercy: Race and Power in the Pacific War and Embracing Defeat: Japan in the Wake of World War Two, which have won numerous prizes including the Pulitzer, the National Book Award, and the National Book Critics Circle award.
 His latest book is The Violent American Century: War and Terror Since World War Two (Dispatch Books).